Codecademy/docs/content/java/concepts/errors/terms/typenotpresentexception/typenotpresentexception.md

 ## Example

-In this below code, we have a generic class `TypeNotPresentExceptionExample` with a type parameter T. We attempt to instantiate the class with the type argument NonExistentClass, which is a non-existent class.
-This triggers a `TypeNotPresentException` since the type NonExistentClass is not available at runtime We catch the exception and display the type name and cause.
+In the provided code snippet, there is a generic class called `TypeNotPresentExceptionExample` that includes a type parameter T. The objective is to create an instance of this class using the type argument NonExistentClass, which does not exist.
+Consequently, a `TypeNotPresentException` is raised due to the unavailability of the NonExistentClass type during runtime.
+The exception is handled, and both the type name and cause are subsequently exhibited.

 In this code, T is defined as the type parameter for the `TypeNotPresentExceptionExample` class.
 It acts as a placeholder for the type that will be specified when creating an instance of the class.